RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

 - There is some issue with the persistence files (for example: lack of permissions to read the files, missing files, or corrupted files)

-First, ensure that the recovery path is set correctly on all of the nodes in the cluster.
+First, make sure that the recovery path is set correctly on all of the nodes in the cluster.
 If that does not resolve the issues, [contact our support team](mailto:support@redislabs.com).